Sudo-Ivan/Ren-Browser/README.md

 Built using [Flet](https://flet.dev/).

+> [!WARNING]
+> Android and Linux builds are currently broken due to a Dart language version compatibility issue in Flet 0.28.3.
+The webview_flutter_android dependency requires Dart 3.9, but Flutter 3.29.2 only supports up to Dart 3.7.
+This will be resolved when Flet updates to a newer Flutter version.

 Currently, you can find `Linux` and `Android` builds in action artifacts in the [GitHub Actions](https://github.com/Sudo-Ivan/Ren-Browser/actions/workflows/build.yml) page, click on the latest workflow run.
 More platforms will be added in the future.

 ## Renderers